Taming Enterprise Complexity

 Ambitious Administrators

-By sifting through page activity charts and filtering for characteristics such as posting frequency, amount of events and level of completion of the page profile, a core of driven, power-user administrators fully using the potential of the platform could be outlined.
+Identified by analyzing page activity charts and filtering for characteristics such as posting frequency, number of events created, and level of profile completion.

 Municipality Delegators